 You are here

-Course developers who are interested in having their course approved by MLA will need to complete either the online application or mail a copy of this approval application form.
-Please note there is a higher fee for processing paper applications.
+Course developers who are interested in having their course approved by MLA will need to complete the online application form.

-This application should be completed and turned in by the instructor of the education activity.
+This application should be completed and submitted by the instructor of the education activity.
 It should not be filled out by the sponsoring organization, (e.g. MLA chapter, local consortium, etc.).

 List exact activity title to be used for all activity references.